 Not only will that ensure you are not too over or underdressed, but gives you plenty of time to get to make your clothes as presentable as possible.

 This is crucial for everything in menswear.
 Understanding your body shape and size and then purchasing pieces that play to your strengths will save you money in the long run.
 That means no buyer’s remorse and unwanted trips to the Post Office to return packages bought online.

 The most stylish gents have layering nailed.
 In its basic form, it is adding a jumper over a shirt.
 But it can be taken so much further.

 Transitional items are a good starting point.
 Pieces like a gilet, denim jacket or shackets can be worn beneath blazers or on top of an oxford shirt/polo shirt to add texture and interest.
 They can also be crucial in colder months when you don’t want to always be carrying a big winter coat around.

 Investing in quality, well-made products will start to educate you on what fabrics last longer than others and how different materials will change a look.

 A cotton polo versus a merino wool alternative is chalk and cheese.
 In the same way, a cashmere jumper will look far more luxurious than an acrylic or polyester one.

-The knowledge of fabrics can be what set stylish men apart from the others.
-It is understated panache, something that makes your clothes do the talking before you do.
+The knowledge of fabrics can be what set stylish men apart from others.
+It is understated panache, which makes your clothes do the talking before you do.

 Comments are closed.